 Leaping from an alternate reality in which Peter Parker died and she was bitten by the radioactive spider, Gwen Stacy learned the painful lesson that with great power must come great responsibility.
 Attempting to gain redemption for her fallen friend, she now fights crime as the amazing Spider-Woman.
 It shouldn't be a problem practicing with her band, getting to class on time, and still trying to protect her identity from Police Lieutenant George Stacy - her father!
 She's totally got this...right?

 An Alternate version, called Spider-Witch, is a non-playable character.

 Marvel Future Fight

 Spider-Gwen is a playable character in the game.
 She is a speed type, and her description in the game says: As a teenager, Gwen Stacy went to a demonstration on radioactivity and was bitten by a mutated spider.
-The bite transformed her, granting her amazing powers: a precognitive awareness of danger, adhensive figertips and toes, and proportional speed and strenght of a spider.
+The bite transformed her, granting her amazing powers: a precognitive awareness of danger, adhesive fingertips and toes, and proportional speed and strength of a spider.
 To the residents of New York, she is the dangerous vigilante called Spider-Woman, but you know her as Spider-Gwen!

 Marvel: War of Heroes

 Spider-Gwen appears in several cards in the mobile card game Marvel: War of Heroes.
 Her cards are: